Film Review: Sinking of Japan (Nippon Chinbotsu)

 The Execution

-Sinking of Japan is a large scale high budget disaster movie and some of the set pieces are fantastic.
+Sinking of Japan is a large-scale high budget disaster movie and some of the set pieces are fantastic.
 The acting is typically Eastern.
-The main duo consists of rescue worker Reiko and the man (and little girl) she saves in an Earthquake Toshio.
+The main plot consists of rescue worker Reiko and the man (and little girl) she saves in an Earthquake Toshio.
 They form a broken family of people left behind from previous natural disasters.
 Kobe is refered to quite often and it gives the characters a weight of reality to them.
 Reiko’s family are also along for the ride including the fantastic Hideko Yoshida as Aunt Tamae who along with Reiko’s brothers, make a great comedy trio as they are processed through the evacuation from Japan.

 We also see how the people at the top deal with the news.
 Some bury their head in the sand, others decide to take action but by the time they do its all too late and so the numerous disasters begin.
-What the film is particularly good at doing is finding peoples motives for their actions and really discussing exactly what exactly would the impact be on the world if Japan was no more.
+What the film is particularly good at doing is finding people’s motives for their actions and really discussing exactly what exactly would the impact be on the world if Japan was no more.
 Would we miss their culture?
 What does the nation bring to Earth’s table?

 The Effects